yuhaw-su/HW3fall16/README.md

 Docs for Ruby libraries Net::HTTP, URI, CGI:  http://ruby-doc.org/stdlib-1.9.3

-Note:  Before starting to work on this assignment, run thge following command from the directory containing this README file: bundle install
+Note:  Before starting to work on this assignment, run the following command from the directory containing this README file: bundle install